lexibank/tlopo/out/vol3/chapter13.md

 Figure 13.2 Leaves, stem and plant habit of kava, Piper methysticum

 The kava plant, Piper methysticum, is a many branching plant with rounded green leaves.
 The plant is grown, usually near houses, exclusively from cuttings, and a narcotic is made from it in parts of Remote Oceania.
 Traditionally kava is consumed as a drink.
 The root is first reduced to small fragments by chewing, grinding or pounding.
-The fragments are deposited in a bowl, mixed with water and strained through the cloth-like fibre of a coconut spathe (ch.12, [§5.3](#s-5-3)) to give a cloudy grey liquid (Paijmans 1976: 135).
+The fragments are deposited in a bowl, mixed with water and strained through the cloth-like fibre of a coconut spathe (ch.12, §5.3) to give a cloudy grey liquid (Paijmans 1976: 135).
 In Fiji, Tonga and Samoa the liquid is made from mature roots, is of low strength and plays a part in various ceremonies.
 In Vanuatu it is made from the roots of green plants and often has a much greater narcotic effect.
 Initially it causes the blood vessels in the lips and tongue to contract with a certain numbing effect.
 The drinker then senses some degree of euphoria, followed by a sense of calm well-being and clear thinking and a general relaxation of the muscles.

 <a id="p-396"></a>

 Kava is also consumed in scattered areas of New Guinea and the Bismarcks.
 In fact the only Oceanic-speaking areas in this region where it is or was drunk are the small southeastern islands of the Admiralties (Lou, Pam and Baluan; [Brunton 1988](../references.md#source-Brunton1988)) and among the Takia ofKarkar Island, where in the 1980s some older men told me that it had been drunk within their lifetimes.
-The Takia were traditionally in contact with Papuan-speaking villages on the Rai Coast (the north coast of the mainland east of Madang) where Mikloucho-Maclay ([Mikloucho-Maclay 1886](../references.md#source-MiklouchoMaclay1886), 1975) reported that the kava root was chewed by some inhabitants of just a few villages.
+The Takia were traditionally in contact with Papuan-speaking villages on the Rai Coast (the north coast of the mainland east of Madang) where Mikloucho-Maclay ([Mikloucho-Maclay 1886](../references.md#source-MiklouchoMaclay1886), [1975](../references.md#source-MiklouchoMaclay1975)) reported that the kava root was chewed by some inhabitants of just a few villages.
 [Bourke](../references.md#source-Bourke1990) ([1990](../references.md#source-Bourke1990)) considers that the limited distribution of kava indicates recent introduction, and Miklouho-Maclay noted in 1886 that it had only recently been introduced to the Rai Coast.

 [Pawley & Green](../references.md#source-PawleyandGreen1973) ([1973](../references.md#source-PawleyandGreen1973)) proposed a POc reconstruction &ast;kawa 'Piper methysticum'.
 However, the facts that Piper methysticum only occurs in domesticated form and that it is not generally consumed in Oceanic-speaking communities in the Bismarcks imply that it was not present there in POc times, and that we should not expect to be able to reconstruct a POc term for it.
 The origin of kava has attracted a good deal of debate, both botanical and linguistic, over the past 35 years, partly because of its presence at New Guinea locations ([Brunton 1988](../references.md#source-Brunton1988), [Lebot 1989](../references.md#source-Lebot1989), [Lebot et al. 1992](../references.md#source-Lebotetal1992), T. [Crowley 1994](../references.md#source-Crowley1994), [Lynch 2002f](../references.md#source-Lynch2002f)).

 The best supported hypothesis appears to be that Piper methysticum is a domesticated variety of Piper subbullatum (syn.
 P. wichmannii),[^2] a plant of similar appearance which grows wild in the Solomons ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 206), and that this domestication took place in northern Vanuatu.
 The linguistic evidence for this position is presented by [Lynch](../references.md#source-Lynch2002f) ([2002f](../references.md#source-Lynch2002f)) .
-He reconstructs a POc term &ast;kawaRi, which he glosses as 'root with special properties: one or more of Zingiber zerumbet, Piper subbullatum, fish-poison plants', i.e. as a generic term for what in the title of his article he calls 'potent roots '.
+He reconstructs a POc term &ast;kawaRi, which he glosses as 'root with special properties: one or more of Zingiber zerumbet, Piper subbullatum, fish-poison plants', i.e. as a generic term for what in the title of his article he calls 'potent roots'.
 He points out that none of the apparently directly inherited reflexes of &ast;kawaRi outside Vanuatu, Fiji and Polynesia means 'kava' or 'Piper methysticum'.
 Only reflexes with a form that suggests borrowing have this meaning.
 The evidence suggests that POc &ast;kawaRi is reconstructable, but only with the 'potent roots' meaning.
 Only in northern Vanuatu and regions settled from it (the rest of Vanuatu, Fiji and Polynesia) do we find directly inherited reflexes denoting 'kava' or' Piper methysticum'.
 The reconstructions and directly inherited reflexes below are from ([Lynch 2002f](../references.md#source-Lynch2002f)), except where shown.[^3]

 <table>
 <tr>